adbar/trafilatura/docs/index.rst

     }

-You can contact me via my `contact page <https://adrien.barbaresi.eu/>`_ or on `GitHub <https://github.com/adbar>`_.

 Software ecosystem
 ~~~~~~~~~~~~~~~~~~

 This software is part of a larger ecosystem.
-It is employed in a variety of academic and development projects, demonstrating its versatility and effectiveness.
 Case studies and publications are listed on the `Used By documentation page <used-by.html>`_.

 Jointly developed plugins and additional packages also contribute to the field of web data extraction and analysis: